 Webelos Scouts is a year-round family- and home-centered program that develops ethical decision-making skills for fourth- and fifth-grade (or 10-year-old) boys.
 While Webelos Scouts are still in Cub Scouting — and take part in Cub Scout pack meetings, events, and outings — the Webelos den also makes its own plans and enjoys many activities that the younger Cub Scouts don’t get to do as they prepare for the transition to Boy Scouts.

-Boy Scouts and Venturing
+Boy Scouts, Sea Scouts, and Venturing

 Venturing is a year-round program for young men and women who are 14 (or 13 years of age and have completed the eighth grade) through 21 years of age to provide positive experiences through exciting and meaningful youth-run activities that help them pursue their special interests, grow by teaching others, and develop leadership skills.

 Order of the Arrow is Scouting’s National Honor Society and recognizes those who best exemplify the Scout Oath and Scout Law in their daily lives and promote camping and responsible outdoor adventure, leadership development, and cheerful service to others.
-Order of the Arrow includes more than 170,000 youth and adult members in nearly 300 local councils through the United States and its territories.
+Order of the Arrow includes more than 170,000 youth and adult members in nearly 300 local councils throughout the United States and its territories.